kolint/kolint/README.md

 ### Built with
   - [meriyah][meriyah] - A 100% compliant, self-hosted javascript parser.
 Has support for ES2020 and TypeScript syntax.
-  - [TypeScript Compiler API][ts-compiler-api] - Superset of JavaScript that compiles to clean JavaScript output.
+  - [TypeScript][ts-compiler-api] - Superset of JavaScript that compiles to clean JavaScript output.
   - [jison][jison] - Generates bottom-up parsers in JavaScript.
 Its API is similar to Bison's.

 ## Why?